emilyst/hid-nx-dkms/README.md

 To remove fully, run the following commands as root or using `sudo`.

-    modprobe -r hid_nintendo
+    modprobe -r hid_nx
-    dkms uninstall -m hid-nintendo -v 1.10
+    dkms uninstall -m hid-nx -v 1.11
-    dkms remove -m hid-nintendo -v 1.10
+    dkms remove -m hid-nx -v 1.11
-    rm -rf /usr/src/hid-nintendo-*
+    rm -rf /usr/src/hid-nx-*

 Combining Joy-Con devices
 -------------------------

-The `hid-nintendo` driver (neither this implementation nor the existing one in the Linux kernel) will present two connected Joy-Con controllers as a single device.
+Neither the `hid-nintendo` driver nor the `hid-nx` driver will present two connected Joy-Con controllers as a single device.
 A userspace daemon called [`joycond`](https://github.com/DanielOgorchock/joycond) provides this functionality.
 Install it and follow its instructions.

 Arch Linux users can install [`joycond-git` from the Arch Linux User Repository](https://aur.archlinux.org/packages/joycond-git).

 At this time, [I recommend adding workaround udev rules](99-joycond-ignore.rules) to prevent `joycond` from interacting with the NSO controllers.
+To do so, copy [`99-joycond-ignore.rules`](99-joycond-ignore.rules) to `/etc/udev/rules.d/`.
+Then run:

+    sudo udevadm control --reload

 Planned
 -------

 * Refactors to break apart longer functions
-* Possibly rename module to avoid confusion and clarify scope
-  * e.g. `hid-nx`
 * Possible ideas from `linux-rt`:
   * Replace kernel spinlocks with mutexes that support priority inheritance
   * Move all interrupt and software interrupts to kernel threads